erik-sn/fivem-3d-text/docs/modules.md

 ▸ **draw3DTextTimeout**(`config?`: [*Config*](interfaces/config.md)): *void*

 Draw text based on the input configuration.
-After the specified timeout the text will disappear until the player walks out of and back into range.
+After the specified timeout the text will disappear.

 #### Parameters: